ThePhD/future_cxx/papers/source/C - typeof.md

 ### Qualifiers - The Solution

 Originally, the idea of a `_Typeof` and an `_Unqual_typeof` was explored.
 This was a tempting direction but ultimately unsuitable as it duplicated functionality with a slight caveat and did not have a targeted purpose.
-A much better set name for the functionality is `_Typeof` and `remove_quals`. `_Typeof` is an all-qualifier-preserving type reproduction of the expression (or pass-through if a type is given) .
+A much better set name for the functionality is `typeof` and `remove_quals`. `typeof` is an all-qualifier-preserving type reproduction of the expression (or pass-through if a type is given) .
 It suitably envelopes the total space of existing practice.
 The only reason `_Unqual_typeof` would exist is to... well, remove qualifiers.
 It only makes sense to just name it appropriately by using `remove_quals` as a keyword.
 The benefits of choosing this name are also clear:

 - there are no search hits for `remove_quals` in searching the ACT database (catalogue of Debian/Fedora/etc. open source packages and their code) (December 5th, 2020); and,
 - there are no search hits for `remove_quals` in the entirety of GitHub save for 4 instances of Python Code (December 5th, 2020).